-A few of the things that teach children to be responsible include homework, chores, pets, and to teach financial responsibility a savings account works well.
+A few of the things that teach children to be responsible include homework, chores (you can swap chores for screentime), pets, working on their life skills, and to teach financial responsibility a savings account works well.

 Give them Chores that teach them to work hard & put that work before play.

-You can use these “Earn screentime for your Chores” cards, you can download a chore chart, or you can simply give your child a list each morning.
+You can use these cards to screentime for your chores, you can download a chore chart, or you can simply give your child a list each morning.
 Giving them age-appropriate chores will help, because you can show them what you expect of them and they will be able to do them.
 The point is that your child needs to learn that we do our work before we play.

 WHEN their work or homework is done, THEN they can have free time.